EdgeCaseZA/FeedStoreAPI/documentation.md

 - The `PrivySealAgentAliasSlug` parameter is optional and contains the second slug in the PrivySeal URL. i.e. "www.privyseal/za/this_is_the_privyseal_agent_alias_slug/eabb/1s
+- The `allOfficeIds` parameter is optional and contains a comma-delimited list of numerical officeIds that an agent is connected to.
+Note that an officeId may refer to an Office that has not yet been created.
+Agent objects are created before Office objects.

 ### 7.2 Office